dagster-io/dagster/python_modules/dagster/docs/sections/learn/guides/028_to_030_upgrade_guide.md

     snapshot_check_results(snapshot, result_dict['split_headers_and_service_lines'])
 ```

-9. **Execution Context Lifecycle Changes**
+### 9. Execution Context Lifecycle Changes

-Error:
+**Error:**

 ```
 AttributeError: 'ExecutionContext' object has no attribute 'value'
 ```

 This is officially the most difficult change, conceptually.
-We changed the system so that the `ExecutionContext` passed around to your solids (now `RuntimeExecutionContext`) is constructed by the system rather than the user.
-The `ExecutionContext` object the user creates can be thought of as `RuntimeExecutionContextParams`.
-We opted against that name because it was excessively verbose.
+We changed the system so that the
+`ExecutionContext` passed around to your solids (now `RuntimeExecutionContext`) is constructed
+by the system rather than the user.
+The `ExecutionContext` object the user creates can be thought

-Before:
+of as `RuntimeExecutionContextParams`.
+We opted against that name because it was excessively
+verbose.

+**Before:**

 ```py
     with context.value('data_source_run_id', data_source_run_id),\